open-tale/open-tale.github.io/_docs/05-skills.md

 * A character with a Careless mark loses two points of Defense.

-#### Crippling Poison

-* The maximum range is equal to 1m.

-* If the SP is higher than the target's Toughness, the target gets marked with a Crippled mark of level SP.

-* A character with a Crippled mark will have the Inferiority modifier applied to its next rolls for Motion.

-* The Crippled mark wears off in the end of the combat.

-#### Intoxicating Poison

-* The maximum range is equal to 1m.

-* If the SP is higher than the target's Toughness, the target gets marked with a Intoxicated mark of level SP.

-* A character with an Intoxicated mark will receive 1 damage in the beginning of each of its turns.

-* The Intoxicated mark wears off in the end of the combat.

-#### Wound Poison

-* The maximum range is equal to 1m.

-* If the SP is higher than the target's Toughness, the target gets marked with a Wounded mark of level SP.

-* A character with a Wounded mark has all healing effects cut by half.
-If the amout that would be healed is odd, add 1 to it before dividing by 2.

-* The Wounded mark wears off in the end of the combat.

 #### Distract

 * The maximum range is equal to 1m.